What are tax refund companies and why should I be careful of them?

 Tax refund organisations normally request authority to receive the repayment on your behalf.
 They will then deduct their fee and pass the balance to you, perhaps by direct transfer to your own bank account.
 This creates risks, for example that you might not receive your repayment at all, and that you are sharing your own bank details with the organisation, potentially exposing you to personal fraud.

 Tax refund organisations may not be unscrupulous or do anything wrong.
-Even so, you might prefer to employ a qualified tax adviser and pay a fee to them for helping you claim a refund, particularly if you do not understand or have time to do the paperwork yourself, for example.
+You might wish to use a tax refund organisation or a qualified tax adviser and pay a fee to them for helping you claim a refund, particularly if you do not understand or have time to do the paperwork yourself, for example.

 If you think you are due a tax repayment, but you are not able to make the claim by yourself, we suggest that you seek assistance from HMRC or from a tax adviser.